cea-hpc/wi4mpi/doc/source/generator_guide.rst

     :name: graph_header_dir_workflow_create

 Once the folders are created, it is the turn of the header files.
-The actions concerning them, illustrated on the graph :ref:``, are also triggered by the :code:`generate` method of each generation class.
+The actions concerning them, illustrated on the :ref:`graph <graph_header_files_workflow_copy>`, are also triggered by the :code:`generate` method of each generation class.
 The basic headers are first copied from :code:`<dir_input>` to :code:`<dir_output>`.
 To do this, the :code:`app` and :code:`run` attributes are used to form the strings of the file names to be copied.
 This excerpt from the code of the :code:`copy_files` method illustrates the Intel-Intel case: